-The first is a cast iron pan filled with lava rocks2.
-Lava rocks are a primo choice because they get extremely hot, don’t breakdown easily and have tons of jagged sides and crevices for an incredible increase in surface area.
+The first is a cast-iron pan filled with lava rocks1.
+Lava rocks are a primo choice because they get extremely hot, don’t break down easily, and have tons of jagged sides and crevices for an incredible increase in surface area.
 What’s the big deal about surface area?
-As cooler water comes into contact with a blisteringly hot surface it instantly turns to steam.
+As cooler water comes into contact with a blisteringly hot surface, it instantly turns to steam.
 The more hot surface area you have, the more steam you generate.
-I found these lava rocks, which are specifically made for home BBQ grills, and they have turned out to be a perfect choice.
-They come in a fairly large bag and I am still on my first handful — I probably have lava rocks for life.
+I found these lava rocks, specifically made for home BBQ grills, and they have turned out to be a perfect choice.
+They come in a fairly large bag, and I am still on my first handful — I probably have lava rocks for life.

-The last component is an old rectangular baking pan with a bunch of small dish towels rolled up inside.
-I simply use an old pan from around the kitchen and roll up 3 small towels placed in the center.
+The last component is an old rectangular baking pan with small dish towels rolled tightly.
+I use an old pan around the kitchen and roll up three small towels in the center.
 The more towels you add, the more steam you’ll generate.
-I use cheap, clean towels as these will eventually get scorched and will need replacing.
+I use cheap, clean towels as these will eventually get scorched and need replacing.

-Ten to twenty minutes before you plan to start baking, you will boil some water and pour it over the towels in the rectangular pan so they are fully drenched and steaming.
+Ten to twenty minutes before you start baking, you will boil some water and pour it over the towels in the rectangular pan, so they are fully drenched and steaming.
 You will then place this pan with towels back inside your oven.
-This pan will saturate the interior with steam before you even splash water on the lava rocks, and will continue to do so well into the bake.
+This pan will saturate the interior with steam before you even splash water on the lava rocks and will continue to do so well into the bake.

 Optional Hand Spritzer

 The final item is optional.
-A stainless steel hand spritzer I use to spray in a bit more steam just before closing the oven door.
-I like to have the option to spray in a bit more steam if I feel it warranted.
-Additionally, you could use this after 5-10 minutes into the bake to quickly saturate the inside of the oven one more time.
+A stainless steel hand spray bottle I use to spray in a bit more steam just before closing the oven door.
+I like to have the option to spray in a bit more steam if I feel it is warranted.
+Additionally, you could use this after 5-10 minutes into baking to quickly saturate the oven inside one more time.
 Some bakers, like Jeffrey Hamelman in Bread, recommend this second round of steaming in a home oven.

-Not many new tools needed, really, and if you think about it over the long run you will probably save money as now we can bake 2-4 loaves at a time — no more wasting all that space in the nice and hot oven.
-Now that we have the tool requirements squared away, how do we actually do this thing?
+Not many new tools are needed, and if you think about it over the long run, you will probably save money as now we can bake 2-4 loaves at a time — no more wasting all that space in the hot oven.
+How do we do this now that we have the tool requirements squared away?

 Baking Steam Method

 The following does take a bit of practice.
-First, make sure you get all your tools ready and within reach, this is a rather hectic process and you want to do it almost without thought — muscle memory.
-The longer your oven door is open the more heat will escape.
-Your thick baking stones will help offset some of the loss, but you still want to act quick.
+First, ensure you get all your tools ready and within reach; this is a rather hectic process, and you want to do it almost without thought — muscle memory.
+The longer your oven door is open, the more heat will escape.
+Your thick baking stones or a baking steel (which is also awesome for sourdough pizza!) will help offset some of the loss, but you still want to act quickly.

-Below is a quick visual showing where I have my pans, where the loaded dough goes and where my baking stones are.
-I feel like sometimes you just need to see things how I see them just before loading bread.
+Below is a quick visual showing where I have my pans, where the loaded dough goes, and where my baking stones are.

-Now that we have a list of what things we need, where things will be placed and why, let’s get to the actual method (with animated version below!).
+Now that we have a list of what things we need, where items will be placed, and why, let’s get to the actual method (with the animated version below!).

 - An hour before baking, turn on your oven (preheat)

-- 10-20 minutes before loading your bread boil water, pour over the towels in your rectangular baking pan, fully saturate them, and place in the back corner of your oven
+- 10-20 minutes before loading your bread, boil water, pour over the towels in your rectangular baking pan, fully saturate them, and place them in the back corner of your oven

-- 10-20 minutes after loading the pan, place each mass of dough on a separate piece of parchment paper
+- 10-20 minutes after loading the pan, put each mass of dough on a separate piece of parchment paper

-- Place dough, and sheets underneath, on a pizza peel
+- Place the dough and parchment underneath on a pizza peel

 - Score dough

-- Open oven and slide-in dough (with parchment) onto baking stones
+- Open the oven and slide the dough (with parchment) onto baking stones

-- Quickly lay towel down on oven door glass (optional, you can see me doing this below) 3
+- Quickly lay a towel down on the oven door glass (optional, you can see me doing this below) 2

-- Carefully toss 1 cup water into your cast iron pan with lava rocks4
+- Carefully toss 1 cup of ice into your cast iron pan with lava rocks

-- Quickly spray loaves a bit with hand spritzer (optional)
+- Quickly spray loaves a bit with a hand spritzer (optional)

-- Close oven door and watch your dough rise
+- Close the oven door and watch your dough rise

-- 20 minutes later remove both rectangular and cast iron pans (careful these are extremely hot) to stop steaming
+- 20 minutes later, remove both steaming pans (careful these are extremely hot) to stop steaming

 - Bake as usual until done

 Whew, that’s it!
-Here is the whole process (minus the preheat and drenching of towels) in one trendy baking-with-steam GIF:
+Here is the whole process (minus the preheating and drenching of towels) in one trendy baking-with-steam GIF:

 Why do we use two sheets of parchment paper for our dough?
-When you use two sheets you can adjust the space between the loaves as they bake, if necessary.
-One of the worst things to happen is when the dough expands and joins with another loaf, this reduces the overall rise on both loaves.
-If you notice they start to get a bit close, quickly slide them apart.
+When you use two sheets, you can adjust the space between the loaves as they bake, if necessary.
+One of the worst things to happen is when the dough expands and joins with another loaf; this reduces the overall rise of both loaves.
+If you notice the loaves start to get a bit close as they rise, quickly slide them apart.

-After 20 minutes of baking we remove the cast iron pan and the rectangular baking pan so no more steam is generated, which allows your loaves to crisp up and harden off.
+After 20 minutes of baking, we remove the cast iron and rectangular baking pan, so no more steam is generated, allowing your loaves to crisp up and harden off.

-I like this method for baking with steam in my home oven because it allows me to cook two large loaves of bread at a time.
-Actually, I plan to bake 4 loaves at a time and this will allow me to do that with no problem.
-Baking with a Dutch oven (or combo cooker) works extremely well, and I might still use that method if doing only a single loaf or a highly hydrated one (the pan will help keep the dough together), but I find myself using this new method more and more.
+I like this method for baking bread with steam in my home oven because it allows me to cook two large loaves of bread at a time.
+I plan to bake four loaves at a time, and this will let me do that with no problem.
+Baking with a Dutch oven (or combo cooker) works exceptionally well, and I might still use that method if doing only a single loaf or a highly hydrated one (the pan will help keep the dough together).
+Still, I find myself using this new method more and more.
 The results have come out smashingly.

-Small steam burns, totally worth it (as you can see below).
-5
+Small steam burns: worth it (as you can see below).
+3

 Any other steam generation recommendations out there?
-What do you guys use and why?
+What do you use and why?